 When Beal arrived at Duke, the stroke team moved quickly to confirm the left carotid artery in his neck was completely occluded, and he had a blood clot in his brain.
 Within 45 minutes, Beal was prepped for a thrombectomy.
 Duke is one of only a handful of accredited and comprehensive programs in North Carolina that offer this potentially lifesaving procedure.

-During the procedure, Dr. Gonzalez inserted a long, thin tube called a catheter into an artery in the groin and threaded it through Beal’s circulatory system to the blocked carotid artery.
-He inflated a tiny balloon on the end of the catheter to open up the occluded vessel, and a stent was placed to make room for the catheter and to keep the artery open.
+During the procedure, Beal's surgeon inserted a long, thin tube called a catheter into an artery in the groin and threaded it through the circulatory system to the blocked carotid artery.
+The surgeon inflated a tiny balloon on the end of the catheter to open up the occluded vessel, and a stent was placed to make room for the catheter and to keep the artery open.
 Then the catheter was guided into the brain, and a mesh device captured and removed the clot.

 “Without thrombectomy, his prognosis would have been devastating,” Dr. Gonzalez said.
-Approximately 80 percent of people with this type of stroke could die without this procedure, he said.
+Approximately 80% of people with this type of stroke could die without this procedure, he said.

 Just the Beginning